cpbaumann/jquery.pagination-with-hash-change/README.md

 ## Notes

-* Requires jQuery 1.7+.
+* Requires jQuery 1.9+.
-* is reload save via # hashes
+* # hashes of a link are used
-* tested in IE 9, 10, 11 Safarie, Firefox, Chrome
+* tested in IEE 8, IE 9, 10, 11 Safarie, Firefox, Chrome

 ## License